Our role in the international community

-The group meets at regular intervals in either Wellington or Auckland to:
+The group meets at regular intervals, either online or in-person, in Wellington to:

 - share views and information on the development of New Zealand's radio spectrum environment

-- take part in the work of the ITU-R for effective spectrum management.
+- discuss the work of the ITU-R and the APT with the aim of effective spectrum management.
 This includes:

-- sharing criteria and methods for spectrum monitoring, and
+- sharing criteria and methods for spectrum monitoring

-- discussing long-term strategies for spectrum usage that we can apply to international radiocommunications.
+- long-term strategies for spectrum usage that we can apply to our international radiocommunications work.

-New Zealand residents interested in radiocommunications can become a member of the Radio Sector group.
+New Zealand residents with a direct interest in radio spectrum usage in New Zealand can become a member of the Radio Sector group.
 If you're not a resident, you can apply to be an observer at meetings instead.
-We treat applications on a case by case basis.
+We treat applications on a case-by-case basis.

-Get in touch with us if you're interested in becoming either of these.
+Get in touch with us if you're interested in becoming either a member or an observer.

 Most countries, including New Zealand, have performance standards for electrical and electronic equipment.
 The standards exist to protect the radio spectrum from interference.

 Manufacturers must test and certify that their products meet a country's performance standards.
-If they don't, the products can't be imported or sold in that country.
+If they don't, the products cannot be imported or sold in that country.